thecartercenter/nemo/docs/multi_server_setup.md

         1. Allow SSH from all
         2. Allow all traffic from VPC (default VPC group)
 3. Don't set up elastic IP unless it's a web instance (AWS limits number of elastic IPs)
-4. Give instance a name like `elmo-staging-db`.
+4. Give instance a name like `nemo-staging-db`.
 3. Copy public IP and add to your `~/.ssh/config` with helpful alias.
 4. If you are moving your background job processing to a different server, do sudo -u deploy crontab -r